angelamutava/Andela_bc_12_day_2/README.md

 To get started with the API:
 * create a twitter account.
 * login to the account.
-*Get the api keys and the tokens respectively.
+*Get the api keys and the tokens respectively.<br/>
-The above credentials will be needed in the twitter.py file.
+The above credentials will be needed in the twitter.py file.<br/>
 To install the tweepy library to your virtual environment
 ####Run the command
 ```